johndatserakis/koa-vue-notes-api/readme.md

 # build for production with prettier
 npm run build

-# serve in production using the pm2 ecosystem.json file Note: Currently
+# serve in production using the pm2 ecosystem.json file
-# using yarn for the install due to the SendGrid node package requiring this
-# at the moment.
 npm run start-production
 ```